PercevalSA/percevalsa.github.io/content/posts/librespot-picore-player.md

 pcp bu
 ```

-reboot or launch the extention with
+reboot or launch the extension with
 ```bash
 tce-load -i pcp-librespot
 ```